 - All within our familiar Microsoft Excel.
 Easy to extend and customize.

 - Manage Paid Time off (PTO) for multiple employees in your organization/company, in one file

-- Two types of paid time off can be managed.
-Example: Vacation and Sick days
+- Three types of paid time off can be managed.
+Example: Vacation, Sick days and Personal leaves.

 - Automatically calculates PTO balances for today and any future date